-When the bones of the foot fuse together, this is known as tarsal coalition.
+Tarsal coalition is when the bones of the foot fuse together.
 It is an abnormal bony fusion or connection between the bones.
 This can be from the fusion of bone, cartilage, and/or fibrous tissue and results in limited range of motion at the joint.
 This coalition is genetically inherited and can occur in both feet.

 The tarsal bones are the seven larger bones that make up the back of the foot; behind the toes and the attached metatarsal bones.
 Bone coalitions are not too common.
 Coalition can lead to antalgic postures or altered movement patterns that don’t load the correct structures of the foot or leg.

 - Tired legs

 - Supination of the foot when walking